Confirmation Bias in Social Networks: The model

 Let $\Theta = [0,1]$ to denote the set of possible states of the world.
-For instance, one may find useful to interpret $\Theta$ as the effectiveness of a new vaccine, such that a state close to 0 means that the vaccine's efficacy is low, whereas a state close to 1 means that vaccine's efficacy is high.
-I assume that each agent $i$ in this society starts with an initial belief about an underlying state $f_{i,0}(\theta) \in \Delta\Theta$, represented by a Beta probability distribution over the set $\Theta$ with shape parameters $\alpha_{i,0}, \beta_{i,0} \geq 1$ and defined as
+For instance, one may find useful to interpret $\Theta$ as the effectiveness of a new vaccine, such that a state close to 0 means that the vaccine has low efficacy, whereas a state close to 1 means that vaccine has high efficacy.

+Conditional on the state of the world $\theta$, every agent observes a sequence of public signals $s_t$, one at each date $t \in \{1,2,\dots\}$.
+Public signals lie in the set $S = \{1, 0, a\}$.
+Considering the example of the vaccine's efficacy given above, a signal $1$ is evidence that the new vaccine can prevent people from severe illness, a signal $0$ is evidence of no efficacy, and a signal $a$ is \textit{ambiguous} and open to idiosyncratic interpretation (Section~\ref{subsec:signals} explains how agents deal with those signals).
+Signals are independent over time, conditional on the state.
+The probability that a signal is ambiguous is $\mu \in (0,1)$.
+Hence, the signal conveys informational aspects that could lead one to interpret as either $1$ or $0$.
+With the remaining probability ($1-\mu$), the information provided by the signal is unambiguous.
+In any state $\theta \in \Theta$, the probability that an unambiguous signal is 1 is $\theta \in [0,1]$ and 0 with probability $1-\theta$.
+The signal structure is depicted in the Figure~\ref{fig:signals}.